KeyboardKit/website/collections/_features/Proxy-Utilities.md

 KeyboardKit adds a bunch of proxy extension to make things easier. ``KeyboardInputViewController`` also has a custom ``textDocumentProxy`` property that lets you do more than with the native proxy.

 [KeyboardKit Pro][Pro] adds even more proxy capabilities, such as the ability to read the full document context.
-You can read more about it further down.
+Information about Pro features can be found at the end of this article.